PawseySC/docker-resbaz19/_episodes/03-sharing-files.md

 >
 > We'll be running a BLAST (Basic Local Alignment Search Tool) example with a container from [BioContainers](https://biocontainers.pro).
 BLAST is a tool bioinformaticians use to compare a sample genetic sequence to a database of known seqeuences; it's one of the most widely used bioinformatics tools.
 >
-> To begin, try and pull the BLAST container `biocontainers/blast:v2.2.31_cv2` (this will take a little bit):
+> To begin, try and pull the BLAST image `biocontainers/blast:v2.2.31_cv2` (this will take a little bit):
 >
 > > ## Solution ##
 > >